himanshugiripunje/Important-Projects/Dockerfile.md

  # CMD: package {httpd}
 - there can be a 1 cmd instruction only.
 - if you list more than one cmd it will take last only one CMD
+- Sets default parameters that can be overridden from the Docker command line interface (CLI) while running container.

                - CMD["param1", "param2"] (default parameter to entrypoint)